Cusps of hyperbolic 4-manifolds and rational homology spheres: Constructing the 24-cell manifold

 By applying Corollary \ref{cor:CP} we compute the Betti numbers of $\mathcal{M}$.
 Namely,

 which is consistent with the fact that $\mathcal{M}$ has Euler characteristic $16$.

-Finally, we remark the fact that the colouring described in equation (\ref{eq:coloring}) is the \emph{only} orientable rank $4$ colouring (up to DJ-equivalence) of the ideal right-angled $24$-cell $\mathcal{Z}$ which produces a manifold with all cusp sections homeomorphic to the Hantzsche-Wendt manifold.
-This fact was checked by the authors computationally.
+Finally, we remark the fact that the colouring described in equation (\ref{eq:coloring}) is the \emph{only} orientable rank $4$ colouring (up to $DJ$--equivalence) of the ideal right-angled $24$-cell $\mathcal{Z}$ which produces a manifold with all cusp sections homeomorphic to the Hantzsche-Wendt manifold.
+We also found a single rank $5$ $DJ$-equivalence class of colourings of the $24$-cell with these properties, but no such rank $6$ colourings.
+These facts were checked by the authors computationally using \texttt{SageMath} \cite{SageMath}.